Pantarheon/cbecho/README.md

 Last but not least, by default `cbecho` leaves the data on the clipboard even after reading it.
-But you can ask it to empty the clipboard after it displayed the text (assuming there was some text on the clipboard).
+But you can ask it to empty the clipboard after it displayed the text (assuming there was some plain text on the clipboard).
 You can also ask it to wipe the clipboard without even reading it.
 That is useful when some program copied something to the clipboard and left it there long after it is needed.
 Removing the data from the clipboard also frees whatever memory was used to hold that data.

 These three options are,